amplitude/amplitude-docs/content/collections/analytics/en/collaborate-with-spaces.md

   - 'Organize the content you create in Amplitude'
 landing: false
 exclude_from_sitemap: false
-updated_by: 0c3a318b-936a-4cbd-8fdf-771a90c297f0
+updated_by: 5817a4fa-a771-417a-aa94-a0b1e7f55eae
-updated_at: 1717692931
+updated_at: 1725396408
 ---
-In this article, you'll learn how to take advantage of the different features offered by [spaces](/docs/get-started/spaces) before continuing.
+This article explains how to take advantage of the different features offered by [spaces](/docs/get-started/spaces) before continuing.

 ### Feature availability